 Students may transfer up to 72 hours of course work earned at another ATS-accredited theological institution; but they must take a minimum of 36 hours with Northern faculty at the Lombard campus.
 Online courses and courses taken at one of Northern’s satellite locations do not count toward the required number of courses to be taken at the Lombard campus.
 The Registrar will officially determine the number of hours of transfer credit when the student has been admitted to the seminary and has provided official transcripts of the work for which he or she is requesting transfer credit.

-Students can enroll concurrently in the MDiv and an academic MA, either the Master of Arts (New Testament) or the Master of Arts (Theology & Mission).
-A maximum of 27 quarter hours may count towards both degrees, resulting in a total number of 138 credit hours for both degrees.
+Students can enroll concurrently in the MDiv and an academic MA.
+A maximum of 27 quarter hours may count towards both degrees, resulting in a total number of 138 credit hours.
 This dual degree option has a reduced per-credit tuition rate if the student takes the MA courses in the cohort sequence.

 Summary of MDiv Degree Requirements